-Fast joints offer fast foods in plastics which are easy to dispose.
-Plastic food dishes, straws, forks and spoons are packaged together with this food to enable the consumer eat then later dispose of the unwanted.
+Fast joints offer fast foods in plastics which are easy to dispose of.
+Plastic food dishes, straws, forks, and spoons are packaged together with this food to enable the consumer to eat then later dispose of the unwanted.
 More than half of the plastic used is thrown away without being considered for recycling or being put to other uses.

 2. Endangers wildlife

-Since plastics contain lots of chemical contaminants that are bio-accumulative, their consumption by herbivores in the game parks may lead to extinction of some of the keystone apex species such as lions, leopards and cheetahs because the logic will be that they consume most of the plastic.
+Since plastics contain lots of chemical contaminants that are bio-accumulative, their consumption by herbivores in the game parks may lead to the extinction of some of the keystone apex species such as lions, leopards, and cheetahs because the logic will be that they consume most of the plastic.

 3. High carbon footprint

-Plastic cutlery has a lot of impact even before it gets to the market.
+Plastic cutlery has a lot of impacts even before it gets to the market.
 This is because there is a lot of energy and carbon that are emitted during their production leading to the addition of heat and carbon to the atmosphere.
-This carbon, in the form of carbon dioxide, combines with other greenhouse gases such as methane and end up causing devastating climatic changes.
+This carbon, in the form of carbon dioxide, combines with other greenhouse gases such as methane and ends up causing devastating climatic changes.